 Cultivating the idea of the adjacent possible is a way of freeing oneself from an undesirable context, of being the author of a new paradigm and transcending the prison of other people’s rules.

 FREE WORKSHOP: The #1 Secret to Creating Authentic Abstract Paintings You Love!

-You question your talent, and painting becomes arduous and painful.
+You question your talent.
+Painting becomes arduous and painful.
 You feel lost, wanting to express yourself but not knowing how.
-But when you learn the #1 secret to creating authentic abstract paintings, it all changes.
-Finally, you're able to paint with joy and create art you love.
+Learn the #1 secret to paint with joy and create art you love.